Paul French (author)

-Paul French (born 27 August 1966) is a British author.
-In addition to articles about a range of subjects, he has specialised in books about modern Chinese history and contemporary Chinese society, including Midnight in Peking.
+Paul French (born London Borough of Enfield 27 August 1966) is a British author.
+In addition to articles about a range of subjects, he has specialised in books about China, including the murder mystery Midnight in Peking and the biography Her Lotus Year about Wallis Simpson in China.

 Biography

-French was born in the London Borough of Enfield.
+French was born in the London Borough of Enfield in 1966.
 He attended Raglan Junior School and Edmonton County School, North London.
-He gained an M.Phil from the University of Glasgow and studied Chinese at the City Literary Institute.
-After university French worked briefly for Time Out magazine and Euromonitor in London before relocating to Shanghai.
-There he co-founded the independent research firm Access Asia.
-It specialises in analysing Chinese consumer and retail markets.
+He gained an M.Phil from the University of Glasgow and studied Chinese at the City Lit.
+After university, French worked briefly for Time Out magazine and Euromonitor in London before relocating to Shanghai.
+In 1997 he co-founded the independent research firm Access Asia.
+It specialised in analysing Chinese consumer and retail markets.
 In September 2011 Access Asia was acquired by the London-based market research company Mintel.
-French is now a full-time author based in London.
+French left the company and China to become a full-time writer of articles and books about China, based in London.

 Journalism and publishing

-French was columnist for the China Economic Quarterly and the China Economic Review as well as being a columnist for and the China Editor of Ethical Corporation magazine.
+French was columnist for the China Economic Quarterly and the China Economic Review.
+He wrote for and was China Editor of Ethical Corporation magazine.
 French has contributed to Foreign Policy, The Washington Post, South China Morning Post, Shanghai Daily, The Guardian, The Cleaver Quarterly and The Diplomat.
 French is a contributor to the UK's Real Crime magazine.

 As a book reviewer, French has contributed to the (British) Literary Review, The Washington Post, The Asian Review of Books, and the Los Angeles Review of Books.
 He is the author of the fortnightly "Crime and the City" column for Literary Hub.
-French has also made literary contributions to the Asia Literary Review and Cha: An Asian Literary Journal.
+French has also made contributions to the Asia Literary Review and Cha: An Asian Literary Journal.
+His 2023 column 'The Ultimate China Bookshelf' for The China Project was described as for those 'struggling to keep up with contemporary China affairs'.

-He is also a former board member of the Shanghai Foreign Correspondents Club and a member of the Korea Research Hub (KRH) based within Leeds and Sheffield universities.
+He is a former board member of the Shanghai Foreign Correspondents Club and a member of the Korea Research Hub (KRH) based within Leeds and Sheffield universities.
 French was also a member of the editorial advisory board for Anthem Press's ‘China in the Twenty First Century’ series and the Honorary Research and Publications Director for the Royal Asiatic Society of Great Britain and Ireland – China Branch.
 In 2011 French launched the Asian Arguments series of books for Zed Booksacting as the Series Editor.

-French is also the author of the blog China Rhyming: A gallimaufry of random China history and research interests.
+French maintains the blog China Rhyming: A gallimaufry of random China history and research interests.